The equivalence of local-realistic and no-signalling theories: Local-realistic theories

 \subsection{Splitting and merging}

-As we introduced informally in Section~\ref{sc:informal}, the world can be decomposed into several parts according to a local-realistic theory.
+As we explained informally in Section~\ref{sc:princrealism}, a local-realistic world can be decomposed into several parts.
 These parts exist in such a way that the state of the whole determines the state of the parts, and conversely the state of the whole is fully determined by the state of the parts.
-Note that the latter is \emph{not} the case with standard quantum theory since entangled states cannot be recovered from the state of their subsystems.
+Note that the latter is \emph{not} the case with the standard description of quantum theory since entangled states cannot be recovered from the state of their subsystems.
 This is the reason why the usual formalism does not provide a local-realistic model of quantum theory.